gkweston/CSCE438-MachineProblems/MP_2/README.md

 In the VSCode window that opens automatically navigate to the "Remote Explorer" tab and remote into `csce438/mp2:dev`.

 Finally, install any VSCode extensions.
-You should save these in `MP_2/.vscode-server` on the host machine so the startup script can copy them and you don't have to reinstall extensions every time.
+Copy the remote's `.vscode-server` file to `./MP_2/.vscode-server` to keep you extensions persistant.
+Use your own method, or something like this should work:

+    docker cp $(cat .dev_container):~/.vscode-server .

-Open as many shells on the dev environment as you need by opening a new bash instance, navigating to the project directory and running:
+Open as many shells on the dev environment as you need by opening a new bash/zsh instance, and running:

     docker exec -it $(cat .dev_container) /bin/bash

 ### Stopping/saving from remote container
-When you are done developing/testing (from the project directory on host machine) simply run:
+When you are done developing/testing, open `MP_2/stop_dev_env.sh` and set `$PROJ_PATH`, or pass your own path, e.g.:

+    # If you updated PROJ_PATH
     sh stop_dev_env.sh

+    # You can also pass a path as an argument
+    sh stop_dev_env.sh <path_to_save>

 This will save all project files to `MP_2/src`, while cleaning up the docker configuration files.

-If you wish to save project files to another directory, simply pass to relative/absolute path as an arguement e.g.

-    sh stop_dev_env.sh <path_to_save>

 That's it!
 If anything is unclear, check any Dockerfile or shell script for documentation.